 - Not so durable – Unfortunately, if you play hard, these things can rip apart in a few weeks.

-The best thing about Remo’s Pinstripe Toms is that they feature an overtone reducing agent between the 2 plies, which means the drums have that extra control, to ensure your sound remains clear focused.
-Skins without overtone control can often sound muddy and a little lost in the mix, so this is definitely an advantage.
+They feature an overtone reducing agent between the two plies, which means the drums have that extra control, to ensure your sound remains clear focused.
+Skins without overtone control can often sound muddy, and a little lost in the mix, so this is an advantage.
 Having two plies also means that this set of skins is likely to last you a fair while and will handle being hit hard.

-So overall, we’d say Remo’s Pinstripe Toms head set is a great option for anyone wanting a durable set of skins to work with pop, funk and rap styles of music.
-Actually, saying that, their tonal diversity makes them a great place for beginners to start to explore the world of drums.
+So overall, we’d say this is a great option for anyone wanting a durable set of skins to work with pop, funk and rap styles of music.
+Their tonal diversity makes them an excellent place for beginners.
 For the price, you get a decent tone, that will work with different styles and loads of overtone control.

 - Clear tone – The overtone reducing agent and rapid decay technology here really brightens up the overall sound these skins produce.

-- Great allround skins – The sound these heads kick out suits most styles of music, as long as it’s not extreme, so would be a good place for a beginner drummer to start.
+- Great all round skins – The sound these kick out suits most styles of music, as long as it’s not extreme, so would be a good place for a beginner.

-- Not easy to tune – You’ll need a drum dial to get a good sound from these drumheads
+- Not easy to tune – You’ll need a drum dial to get a good sound from these.

 - Doesn’t metal – If you want to play heavier genres, these skins won’t provide enough bass and warmth for that style.

 Remo Powerstroke P3